introlatin/introlatin.github.io/docs/02-schedule/old-schedules/index.md

 ***

-This tab contains the schedules for previous semester of LATN 1111.
+This tab contains the schedules for previous semesters of LATN 1111.